DevCloudy-max/tech_eazy_DevOps_DevCloudy-max-Public/README.md

-# 🚀 Terraform AWS EC2 + S3 Log Upload Project
+# 🚀 Terraform AWS EC2 + S3 Log Upload + CI/CD Pipeline Project

-This project automates the provisioning of an EC2 instance using Terraform.
-It installs a Spring Boot app from GitHub and uploads logs to a secure S3 bucket.
-All AWS resources are provisioned using best practices like IAM roles and lifecycle rules.
+This project automates the provisioning of EC2 instances using Terraform, deploys a Spring Boot app from GitHub, uploads logs to a secure S3 bucket, and performs health checks using a verifier instance.
+It also includes a GitHub Actions CI/CD pipeline for fully automated deployment.

 ---

 ## 📦 What This Project Does

+- Provisions a main EC2 instance running a Spring Boot application.
-- Creates an EC2 instance in a specified region.
+- Provisions an additional EC2 verifier instance to simulate load/monitoring or future test scripts.
-- Installs Java and Spring Boot application from a GitHub repository.
+- Installs Java and pulls the Spring Boot app from a public GitHub repo.
-- Uploads logs to a randomly named S3 bucket.
+- Uploads application logs to a secure, uniquely named S3 bucket.
-- Adds a lifecycle rule to delete logs older than 7 days.
+- Adds S3 lifecycle rules to delete logs older than 7 days.
-- Shuts down EC2 instance automatically after a set time.
+- Automatically shuts down EC2 after a time (via Terraform or CI/CD).
+- Implements CI/CD using GitHub Actions.
-- Uses IAM roles for secure S3 access (Write-Only for EC2).
+- Uses IAM roles with least privilege for EC2/S3 access:
+   - Write-only access to the log bucket from EC2.
+   - Read-only access (optional) from verifier.

 ---